anhha9/full_ft_tn/README.md

 Step 3: Make a data frame with 3 columns, namely “Classes”, “Preverbalized sentence”, and “Verbalized sentence” representing the trios from Step 2

+Step 4: Since the maximum context length of FLAN-T5-small (any other variants of FLAN-T5 models) is 512 tokens, I ran the final preprocessing steps where I removed pairs of preverbalized and verbalized sentences exceeding 512 tokens.

 ## Training
 To fine-tune the model, use the official_ft.py script.